Felix04Hakman/Simple_Clock-in-JS/README.md

 #### Simple_Clock-in-JS
->It`s simple  clocj  create in JavaScript.
+>It`s simple  clock  create in JavaScript,CSS and HTML.